Friday, August 16, 2024

 The Acolyte, Season 1

-After watching The Acolyte, I felt slightly disappointed with the recent Star Wars series.
-Even though I sat through all eight episodes, I often wondered, "What on earth just happened?"
+After watching The Acolyte, I was a bit underwhelmed by the latest Star Wars series.
+Despite watching all eight episodes, I frequently wondered, "What just happened?"
+The storyline often felt convoluted, leaving me confused rather than engaged.

 No comments: